p2irc/deepplantphenomics/docs/Model-Options.md

 Sets the number of GPUs to use for model training.
 This should be set to at least 1 and can't be set until GPU usage is enabled.
 Using 2+ GPUs can make model training faster, provided that the model is complex enough for training to be slower than the overhead from transferring dat to/from the GPUs.
 Faster multi-GPU training also correlates with having enough data flowing through the model to otherwise overwhelm a single GPU.

+Setting this after setting the batch size will also check whether batches can be evenly split across the desired number of GPUs; an error is raised if they can't be evenly split.

 ## Learning Hyperparameters
 #### All Models